-It’s never too early to start saving for retirement — and it’s certainly never too soon (or too late) to get familiar with your savings options.
-But knowing the basics surrounding the tax advantages of your Individual Retirement Account (IRA) can be difficult.
-After all, who understands all 73,000+ pages of the United States tax code?
+It’s never too early to start saving for retirement and it’s certainly never too soon (or too late) to get familiar with your retirement savings options.
+Knowing the basics surrounding the tax advantages of your Individual Retirement Account (IRA) is an important part of the process.

-Having a solid grasp of how an IRA works can save — and earn — you thousands of dollars over time, simply by following the rules.
-Take a look at these common IRA mistakes to avoid and help keep you on track for the retirement you deserve.
+Having a solid grasp of how an IRA works may help you save, simply by following the rules.
+In this piece, we’ll cover the top 10 IRA mistakes the average person makes and how you can avoid them so you’re hopefully more on track for the retirement you want.

 Mistake 1: Underestimating how much money you’ll need in retirement

-Even if you are used to a more modest lifestyle, these can feel like big numbers.
-But if you break them down over time (and give yourself a good head start by starting to save at a young age), they aren’t as daunting as they might seem.
-The magic is all in the planning.
+If you’re accustomed to a more modest lifestyle, these numbers may feel overwhelming.
+By breaking them down over time and giving yourself a solid head start by starting to save at a younger age, the total isn’t as daunting.
+It is all in the planning!

-Mistake 2: Not knowing the difference between types of IRAs
+Mistake 2: Not knowing the differences between IRAs

 The four common types of IRAs are traditional, Roth, SEP, and SIMPLE.

-With a traditional IRA, your contributions may be tax deductible, and you may not owe income tax on your contributions or your earnings until you make a withdrawal.
-Traditional IRAs can be a great option if you want to lower your taxable income upfront, but those tax deductions are subject to income limits.
+With a traditional IRA, your contributions may be tax deductible, meaning you may not owe income tax on your contributions or earnings until you make a withdrawal.
+Traditional IRAs are a great option if you want to lower your taxable income upfront, but those deductions are subject to income limits.

-Keep in mind: You will have to pay taxes on both the contributions and earnings when you withdraw the money in retirement, but since it’s likely your annual income will be lower, you could be taxed at a lower tax rate.
+Keep in mind: You will have to pay taxes on both traditional IRA contributions and earnings when you withdraw the money in retirement, but since it’s possible your annual income will be lower, you could be taxed at a lower rate.

-On the flip side, a Roth IRA requires a degree of patience to get a tax break.
+On the flip side, a Roth IRA requires a degree of patience to understand the tax benefits.
 While your contributions are made with income that has already been taxed, money grows tax-free and distributions are tax-free during retirement.
-You can also withdraw contributions (not earnings!) from your Roth IRA at any time without penalty — which you cannot with a traditional IRA.
+Withdrawals of earning before age 59½ may be subject to taxes and penalties.
+You can also withdraw contributions (not earnings) from your Roth IRA at any time without penalty — a benefit you don’t get with a traditional IRA.

-A Simplified Employee Pension (SEP) IRA is similar to a traditional IRA, and it’s basically a retirement account for business owners or self-employed workers.
-However, if the business owner does have employees, all must receive the same benefits under the SEP plan.
+A Simplified Employee Pension (SEP) IRA is similar to a traditional IRA although it is a retirement plan typically used by small business owners or self-employed workers.
+However, if the business owner has employees, all must receive the same benefits under the SEP plan.

-Along similar lines, Savings Incentive Match Plan for Employees (SIMPLE) IRAs are typically utilized by small companies with fewer than 100 employees.
+Along similar lines, Savings Incentive Match Plan for Employees (SIMPLE) IRAs are typically utilized by small companies with fewer than 100 employees who earned at least $5,000.00.
 Like a 401(k) for small businesses, employees can direct a portion of their paycheck automatically into the account and employers are mandated to match contributions up to 3% of the employee’s salary.
-Or, employers can set up a non-elective contribution method, in which employees aren’t required to contribute, and employers make contributions equal to 2% of the employee’s salary.
+Or employers can set up a non-elective contribution method, in which employees aren’t required to contribute, and employers make contributions equal to 2% of the employee’s salary.

 Mistake 3: Contributing too much

-If you have multiple IRAs, these limits apply to the total amount contributed — not each individual account.
-Contributing too much?
-You will incur a penalty.
-But if you realize the mistake before filing your tax return, you can withdraw the money to avoid any fees.
+If you have multiple IRAs, these limits apply to the total amount individually contributed, not each individual account.
+If you contribute more than the limit, you’ll incur a 6% excess contribution tax — unless you catch the error before filing taxes, when you can withdraw the money to avoid fees.

-You can contribute quite a bit more money per year to a SEP IRA — up to $56,000 or 25% of compensation (whichever amount is lower).
-Unlike traditional and Roth IRAs, a “catch-up” contribution does not exist for workers who are 50 years of age or older and have an SEP IRA.
+A SEP IRA allows your employer to contribute significantly more — up to $66,000 or 25% of compensation (whichever amount is lower).
+Unlike traditional and Roth IRAs, a “catch-up” contribution doesn’t exist for workers who are 50 years of age or older and have a SEP IRA.

 Mistake 4: Not knowing income limits

-Finally, married couples filing separately and making more than $10,000 aren’t eligible to make Roth contributions at all.
-(If you make less than $10,000, you can contribute a reduced amount.)
+Finally, married filing separately and having a modified AGI of $10,000 or more aren’t eligible to make Roth IRA contributions at all.
+(If you make less than $10,000, you can contribute a reduced amount).

-Income limits do not exist for traditional IRAs, but if your income exceeds a certain amount (greater than $103,000 for married filing jointly, greater than $64,000 for those filing as a single individual) your contribution may not be eligible for a tax deduction.
+There are no income limits for a traditional IRA, but if you are covered by a retirement plan at work and your modified AGI exceeds a certain amount (greater than $116,000 for married filing jointly, greater than $73,000 for those filing as “single” filer) your contribution may not be eligible for a full tax deduction.

 Mistake 5: Waiting too long to contribute